Bikramkarmakar/bikramkarmakar/README.md

 <h1 align="center">Hi 👋, I'm Bikram Karmakar</h1>
 <h3 align="center">A passionate Computer Science Student from India</h3>
+<h3 align="left"><h3 align="center">
+🎓 I am Bikram Karmakar, a Polytechnic Diploma Student (specializing in Computer Science) and will graduate in mid-2023.

+👨‍💻 I enjoy contributing to Open Source Projects and have interest in solo or Group Coding Projects to build and implement new ideas.I am really enthusiastic about learning new technology.
+I have learned Java , My SQL , Python , HTML , C , C++.
+I got started with Freelancing and Blogging quite recently and trying to make it count.

+🎸 Outside the world of tech too, I enjoy pushing myself to develop new skills.
+My hobbies range from listening to music, break dancing (hip-hop), sketching, and touch typing to some whacky ones like writing with my left hand.

+📚 I also love reading books on personal development & financial literacy.
+My favorite ones are The Compound Effect by Darren Hardy in the genre of personal development and Rich Dad Poor Dad by Robert Kiyosaki in the genre of financial literacy.

+✈️ I love traveling too.
+I have been on solo trips to Bhutan in 2018 and to Hyderabad, India in 2021.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=bikramkarmakar&label=Profile%20views&color=0e75b6&style=flat" alt="bikramkarmakar" /> </p>